2025 Armageddon

 2025 Armageddon is a 2022 American science-fiction monster film directed by Michael Su and produced by The Asylum.
 Released in celebration of The Asylum's 25th anniversary, it is a crossover film featuring monsters from various other films by the studio.
+Is the fifth installment in the Mega Shark film series and the ninth installment in the Sharknado film series.